jqpe/figmaid/docs/src/readme.md

 It works by establishing a web server with two jobs: serving locally installed fonts and a single index file with metadata about these fonts.

 It comes with some limitations though, most importantly the platform support, or lack thereof.
-FigmaAgent currently only supports Windows and macOS. figmaid runs on Linux natively and can run on Windows and macOS via the Docker image.
+FigmaAgent currently only supports Windows and macOS. figmaid runs on Linux natively and can run on Windows and macOS via Docker.

 Here's what Figma does when you load a document:
 1. Request index file from localhost (that's your computer!)